luanti-org/docs.luanti.org/content/for-creators/compatibility.md

 You need to decide whether older clients not supporting newer features is game-breaking and older clients have to be prevented from playing, or whether you can implement sensible fallbacks.

+When writing a game you can provide an appropriate default value for `protocol_version_min` in `minetest.conf` to facilitate this.

 {{< notice tip >}}
 You can use `core.get_player_information` to get protocol versions and `core.protocol_versions`